 If installed, refer to the outrigger information found in the owner's information satchel which will help keep your outriggers in top condition.

-Outriggers Collar/Handle Usage
+Typical Outriggers Collar/Handle Usage

 Below is basic operation data for using and positioning the outriggers.
-More further information refer to the vendor instructions in the owner's information packet.
+For further detailed information refer to the vendor instructions in the owner's information packet.